Tag Archives: Arab Spring

 By Kyle Orton (@KyleWOrton) on June 23, 2014

-I was genuinely devastated to learn of Fouad Ajami’s death late last night.
-I think it was more shocking because nobody had known he was ill.
+I was devastated to learn of Fouad Ajami’s death late last night.
+It was all the more shocking because nobody had known he was ill.
 I had noticed the decreased frequency of his columns in the Wall Street Journal but he was not a regular in any sense, writing one or two a month, so it was not wholly out of the ordinary and then he had returned last week for what it now transpires was the final time.
 Continue reading

 Why Climate Change Had No Impact on the Syrian Uprising